Davide-Lotito/WMT_project/README.md

 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)

 This is the exam project for the Web and Multimedia Technology universitary course.

-It consists of a website, a website for a Restaurant.
+It consists of a website ***for a Restaurant***.

 All the images used in the webiste are taken from <a href="https://unsplash.com/">https://unsplash.com/</a>